SaffetGokcenSen/saffetgokcensen.github.io/_posts/2021-11-13-the-adjustment-for-the-direct-causes-of-a-variable-in-a-markovian-structural-causal-model.md

 ## Conclusion
 In a Markovian structural causal model, the adjustment formula for the direct causes or parents of a variable has been derived.
 ## References
-[1] Judea Pearl, \emph{Causality: Models, Reasoning and Inference}, Cambridge University Press, 2009.
+[1] Judea Pearl, *Causality: Models, Reasoning and Inference*, Cambridge University Press, 2009.